-3) To facilitate better integration with activities of other DOE offices (especially where another DOE office is the landlord at a site), the Strategic Vision should identify how EM works with other DOE program offices including NNSA, Office of Science, LM, and NE at each site.
+4) To facilitate better integration with activities of other DOE offices (especially where another DOE office is the landlord at a site), the Strategic Vision should identify how EM works with other DOE program offices including NNSA, Office of Science, LM, and NE at each site.
+Especially, under the Cleanup to Clean Energy Initiative.